tanmaster/EVM-Simulator/docs/basics.md

 Shows the stack of the current execution context.
 Since the EVM is a stack machine, and most opcodes interact with the stack in a certain way, the relevant stuff is most likely to happen here.
 ### Memory Table
 Shows the memory of the current execution context.
-The memory is a separate area in which a contract can store data, however the memory's content is not persisted.
+The memory is a separate area in which a contract can read and write data during a transactions' execution data, however the memory's content is not persisted.
 ### Storage Table
 The storage of the currently shown contract.
-Note that storage slots are only watched at after their first occurrence in a computation.
-Until every slots' value is assumed to be zero.
+Note that storage slots are only watched at (and shown in the table) after their first occurrence in a computation.
+Until that point every slots' value is assumed to be zero.
 ### Used Addresses Table
 Shows the currently used addresses and whether they're an account or a contract.